AtharvaMaskar26/SHA256-Example/README.md

 # SHA256-Example
 This is a small project I created while learning Blockchain Development from Alchemy University.
-It is a SHA256 Encryptor that encrypts a given string.
+It is a SHA256 Encryptor that encrypts a given string..

 ### Algorithm to convert a string to hash
 1. Translate the string to Bytes using ``` utf8ToBytes(); ```